wazo-platform/wazo-doc/source/cti_client/xlets/directory.rst

 LDAP Configuration
 ------------------

-You must have a LDAP server connection configured.
-See :ref:`ldap`.
+To search in ldap directories, you must have an LDAP server configured.
+See :ref:`ldap` for more details.

 LDAP filter
 ^^^^^^^^^^^

-If you already have a LDAP filter configured for the *Remote directory* Xlet, you can use it.
+If you already have an LDAP filter configured for the *Remote directory* Xlet, you can use it.

-If not, you must add a LDAP filter in :menuselection:`IPBX --> IPBX configuration --> LDAP filters`.
+If not, you must add an LDAP filter in :menuselection:`IPBX --> IPBX configuration --> LDAP filters`.

 .. figure:: ./images/ldap_filter_configuration.png
 .. figure:: ./images/ldap_filter_attributes.png

-The *Display name* attributes and phone number must be as shown above.
+The *Display name* attributes and phone number must be configured as shown above.

 Directory definition
 ^^^^^^^^^^^^^^^^^^^^